j-webtek/Private-Llama2-File-Chat/README.md

 Usage:
 ------
 To use the Llama2 Chatbot, ensure that the required data sources are available in the specified 'data' directory.
-This data can be in the file format of pdf, txt, or xlsx Run the `ingest.py` script first to process the data and create the vector database.
+This data can be in the file format of pdf, txt, or xlsx.
+Run the `ingest.py` script first to process the data and create the vector database.
 Once the database is ready, open Git Bash within your folder, and input/execute the following: chainlit run model.py -w to start the chatbot and interact with users.